GuruSR/Watchy_GSR/README.md

 This repo's format:

-Bin folder contains the current bin that you can use esptool (.py or .exe) to install the current bin to the Watchy.
+Bin folder contains the current OTA Bin that you can use a tool to upload with or an OTA Upgrade capable firmware to install the current OTA Bin to the Watchy.

 src folder contains a universal (Arduino & PlatformIO) setup for compilation, instructions on how to get it to compile are in the src folder.